danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 from the given `loader`.

-In both cases, the global environment which the file is given is the same as is used when loading modules, except that none of the `intra*` functions are made available.
+In both cases, the global environment which the file is given is the same as is used when loading modules, except that none of the provided functions will handle module-internal sources.

 The direct result of evaluation of the file is a function of no arguments.
 This is called.
 If that returns a map, then `main` is looked up in it,